Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 Once this step has completed:

-- All management NCNs have been upgraded to the image and CFS configuration created in the previous steps of this workflow
+- NCN master nodes and NCN worker nodes have been upgraded to the image and CFS configuration created in the previous steps of this workflow.
+NCN storage nodes have been personalized.
 - Per-stage product hooks have executed for the `management-nodes-rollout` stage

 Continue to the next section [4.
 Update management host Slingshot NIC firmware](#4-update-management-host-slingshot-nic-firmware).